Eomm/blog-posts/README.md

 ### Deploy

-The application is done so the last step it is to deploy it to Heroku!
+The application is done.
+The last step is to deploy it to Heroku!

-To do it, the `package.json` must add a `start` scritp like this:
+To do it, the `package.json` must add a `start` script like this:

 ```
 "start": "fastify start -a 0.0.0.0 app.js",
 ```

-In order to start correctly the server on the heroku platform.
+in order to start correctly the server on the heroku platform.

 Now you need to create the app in the [heroku dashboard](https://dashboard.heroku.com/apps).
 Following the instruction to connect this instance to your repository will be very easy!